HISTORY OF THE HIGH TECHNOLOGY CRIME INVESTIGATION ASSOCIATION (HTCIA)

 Coordinator & Instructor, Corporate Security Manager Program, University of California Santa Cruz Extension

-I now provided investigation and security services on a consulting basis.
-My resume is available by clicking the link below the photograph.
 It has been my experience that in most technology theft cases, more technology has been taken than was originally thought stolen and that the best way to recover your property and learn the extent of your loss and damage is to conduct the proper type of investigation and try to recover your property from the person who took it.
 This must be done quickly and quietly.
 Read my paper "REPORTING & PLANNING GUIDELINES - INDUSTRIAL ESPIONAGE & NETWORK INTRUSIONS" to learn these techniques.
 The 12 page paper is available by pressing the bullet at Planning&Reporting below, it is old but may provide some information.

 There are also links to organizations and sites that security professionals and those interested in the investigation of computer crime should know such as High Technology Crime Investigation Association, ISSA, and American Society for Industrial Security.